mattdepaolis/Llama-3-from-scratch/README.md

 ### Setup

-To utilize this model, clone the repository and install the necessary dependencies as outlined in the `requirements.txt` file (not included in this readme but should be part of your repository setup).
+To utilize this model, clone the repository and install the necessary dependencies as outlined in the `requirements.txt` file.

 ### Running the Model